Firstly, staying in Chitkul was not my choice when planning from Delhi to Chitkul.

-Then what happened which motivated me to arrive in Chitkul and end up writing this complete Chitkul travel guide.
+Then, what happened that changed my mind to end up staying in Chitkul and writing this Delhi to Chitkul travel guide?

-Hence, Waited for some time.
-Luckily 😃, I saw a bus which had dropped passengers on the Roghi Road curve.
+Therefore, I Waited for a long time.
+Then, luckily!
+I saw a bus that had dropped passengers on the Kalpa-Roghi Road curve at 8 a.m.

-Let myself be your Chitkul travel guide and take you to Paradise ♥.
+Allow me to be your Delhi to Chitkul virtual guide, and I’ll lead you to Paradise ♥.

 How to Reach Chitkul from Delhi